Serial-Studio/Serial-Studio/examples/README.md

   - **lte_udp.py**: Python script for parsing data and send it over UDP Socket.
   - **README.md**: Setup and usage instructions.
   - **Screenshot**: Example view in Serial Studio.

+### 3. Lorenz Attractor
+- **Description**: This example simulates the Lorenz attractor, a set of chaotic differential equations, and transmits its $x$, $y$, and $z$ values over serial.
+Serial Studio visualizes these values in real-time, producing the iconic butterfly-shaped Lorenz attractor.
+- **Contents**:
+  - **LorenzAttractor.ino**: Arduino code for simulating and transmitting Lorenz attractor data.
+  - **LorenzAttractor.json**: Serial Studio project file for configuring plots with $x$, $y$, and $z$ datasets.
+  - **README.md**: Comprehensive setup guide for running the simulation and visualizing it in Serial Studio.
+  - **Screenshots**: Includes references to `project-setup.png` and `lorenz-example.png` for visual guidance on project setup and attractor visualization.

 ### 4. MPU6050
 - **Description**: This example captures motion and orientation data from an MPU6050 accelerometer and gyroscope.
 Processed data is sent to Serial Studio for real-time visualization on widgets like a g-meter or attitude indicator.